NBC Sports: 2020s

 On June 27, 2024, NBC Sports and the Big East Conference announced a six-year deal to begin in the 2025–26 academic year.
 NBC Sports will carry more than 60 men's and women's basketball regular season and tournament games.
 Peacock begins its coverage in the 2024–25 academic year with 25 regular season games and five early round and quarterfinal conference tournament games in men's basketball.

 On July 23, 2024, Comcast confirmed during a conference call with investors that the NBA would return to NBC Sports in the 2025–26 season under an 11-year agreement; an official announcement was released by the NBA and NBC Sports the following day.
 NBC and Peacock will carry 100 regular season games throughout the season, including Monday night games on Peacock, regional Tuesday night games, and a package of Sunday night games following the conclusion of NFL season.
 NBC will also carry a doubleheader on Martin Luther King Jr. Day, coverage of All-Star Weekend, and a slate of playoff games (including six conference finals over the length of the agreement).
 Rights to the NBA Finals will remain exclusive to ABC.
 The agreement also includes broadcasting rights to the Women's National Basketball Association (WNBA).
 NBC Sports' WNBA package includes more than 50 regular-season and first-round playoff games, seven WNBA semi-finals, and three WNBA Finals.
 WNBA games will air on NBC, USA Network, and Peacock.

-On November 13, 2025, NBCUniversal announced that they will relaunch NBCSN starting November 17.
-The relaunched network will be initially available through YouTube TV before eventually launching the platform through Xfinity.
+On November 13, 2025, NBCUniversal announced that they would relaunch NBCSN starting November 17.
+The relaunched network was initially available through YouTube TV before eventually launching the platform through Xfinity.
 The revived NBCSN is expected to carry most live events that are streamed on Peacock, including NBA Monday night games, Premier League matches, college football and basketball, WNBA, and golf among others.
-The relaunch of NBCSN came after Comcast decided to spin off most of its cable networks to Versant, with USA Network in particular reviving the USA Sports (2025–present) division.
+The relaunch of NBCSN came after Comcast decided to spin off most of its cable networks to Versant, with USA Network in particular reviving the USA Sports division.
+Both NBCUniversal and Versant also made an agreement that NBC Sports-produced coverage of the 2026 Winter Olympics would continue to appear on CNBC and USA Network.

-On November 19, 2025, NBC Sports announced a new three-year deal to broadcast MLB games, with a deal consisting of Sunday Night Baseball, Opening Day and Labor Day primetime games, MLB Sunday Leadoff, MLB Draft, All-Star Futures Game, and Wild Card Series games.
+On November 19, 2025, NBC Sports announced a new three-year deal to broadcast MLB games, with a deal consisting of Sunday Night Baseball, Opening Day and Labor Day primetime games, MLB Sunday Leadoff, MLB draft, All-Star Futures Game, and Wild Card Series games.
 Additionally, the network plans to broadcast all games exclusively on July 5, dubbed Roadblock.
 For 2027 and 2028, NBC will also showcase one of MLB's most popular special event games, as well as Game 2,430, the most consequential regular season game on the season's final day.
 Games will be streamed on Peacock and televised across NBC and NBCSN.